 Museums in the 16th Arrondissement of Paris

 This is one of the most complete neighborhoods to visit in the city.
+The 16th arrondissement, a trove of contemporary art and charming nooks, houses special exhibitions by international artists that aren’t to be missed.

 Besides having many museums, it also has parks with lakes, embassies, the stadium where the Roland-Garros tournament takes place, the Parc des Princes soccer stadium, and the Passy area, where you will see some of the most remarkable buildings and restaurants in Paris.